openharmony/docs/en/application-dev/reference/apis/js-apis-dataAbilityHelper.md

-### getFileTypes
+## DataAbilityHelper.getFileTypes

 getFileTypes(uri: string, mimeTypeFilter: string): Promise\<Array\<string>>

 Obtains the supported MIME types of a specified file.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

-**System capabilities**

-SystemCapability.Ability.AbilityRuntime.FAModel
+**System capability**: SystemCapability.Ability.AbilityRuntime.FAModel

 **Parameters**